 Valentine’s Day is a special holiday to celebrate with those you love.
 Children get so excited to celebrate almost anything.
 At Little Sunshine’s Playhouse, we love to celebrate our students and enjoy hosting holiday parties in the classroom.
-During those special days, excitement and joy is spread from all the children to their teachers.
+During those special days, excitement and joy are spread from all the children to their teachers.

 Preschool children may not be able to fully grasp the concept of sentiment but here are some fun activities you can do with your child to celebrate Valentine’s day at home and at school.